GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

 ## What about ReportingObserver?

-The Reporting API v1 has no impact on the ReportingObserver API.
+The Reporting API v1 has no impact on the [ReportingObserver](/reporting-observer).
-The ReportingObserver API continues getting access to all observable reports, and their format is identical.
+ReportingObserver continues getting access to all observable reports, and their format is identical.

 ## Migration cookbook